 Until the early 20th century, midwives were rare in rural Brittany; births took place with the help of women from the neighbourhood or a local ‘wise woman’ renowned for her expertise.
 Such women were practiced in the use of medicinal plants and their application as well as in the manipulation of the body.
 When the crucial moment arrived, a fire was lit in the fireplace, linen strips for the swaddle were put to heat and a vat of water prepared.
 While many people might have surround the parturient at this point, childbirth was a woman’s business and men and children were excluded from the delivery room.

 To help assist childbirth, a combination of massage and ointments were applied by the woman acting as midwife.
 If it was feared that the baby was too big, the parturient would be given a warm bath in hopes of aiding delivery.
 To facilitate the birth, the parturient was encouraged to breathe into the palms of her joined hands or else she held coarse grains of salt in one hand and, in the other, a bottle into which she blew until delivery.
-Sometimes, the woman’s belly was rubbed with a mixture of camomile oil, gelatine and butter foam and plants such as laurel and wormwood were also applied.
+Sometimes, the woman’s belly was rubbed with a mixture of camomile oil, gelatine and butter foam or an ointment made from the ground leaves of laurel and wormwood was applied.

 At a time when one in ten women died from childbirth-related causes in rural France, particular care was taken to make certain that the placenta was fully expelled so as to avoid infection and potential sepsis.
 Childbirth complications such as puerperal fever were one of the biggest killers of women of childbearing age.
 Indeed, a married woman would become pregnant, on average, six times.
 Given that up to ten per cent of labours proved fatal to the mother, a woman had a sixty per cent chance of dying during her childbearing years.